nyousefi/Fountain/README.markdown

 ## Components

-### FountainRegexes

-This implementation of Fountain make **heavy** use of regular expressions.
-For this, we apologize.
-But, this should make it fairly easy to port our implementation to other platforms.
-FountainRegexes holds all the regular expressions used by the other classes, and then some.

 ### FNScript

 FNScript is intended to make it easy to drop Fountain support into new apps.
 FNScript handles reading and writing of Fountain files, and holds the script content.
 The content of the script is represented as an NSArray of FNElements, and the title page is an NSArray of NSDictionary items.